Sooigee/OllamaVault/README.md

 - `ratelimitstatus`: Check current rate limit status
 - `exit`: Shut down the server

+## Config

+You can edit the py file under Configuration to change the port and llama URL.

 ## Making Requests

 To make requests to your Ollama server through OllamaVault, use the following URL format: